heicj/binaryTree/README.md

 # binaryTree

-Using a binary tree to alphabatize a given sentence.
+Using a binary tree to sort words alphabetically.
+Tree also contains a get function to check if word exists in text and the word count.